liquid-lang/liquid-node/README.md

+This repo is no longer maintained.
+We recommend you use the [liquidjs](https://github.com/harttle/liquidjs) package instead.

 # Liquid with Node.js

 This is a port of the original Liquid template engine from *Ruby* to *Node.js*.
 It uses Promises to support non-blocking/asynchronous variables, filters, and blocks.